-Most job candidates know that it's better to err on the side of formal when choosing clothes for an interview.
-Showing up in shorts and a T-shirt instead of interview-appropriate attire is a fairly easy mistake to avoid, but that's not the only fashion faux pas job seekers need to worry about.
+Most people know to err on the side of caution when choosing an outfit for an interview.
+It's a safe bet to avoid shorts and a T-shirt, but going too casual isn't the only fashion faux pas job seekers need to think about.

-"It's not just what you're wearing, but how it fits you," added Sloane Barbour, director of recruitment and placement agency Jobspring Partners.
+"It's not just what you're wearing, but how it fits you," said Sloane Barbour, regional director of recruitment and placement agency Jobspring Partners.
 "It's worth spending the extra money and effort to get something that fits properly.
 Someone in jeans [that fit] looks better than someone in an oversized suit."

-If you're comfortable doing so, you can ask someone connected to the company about the dress code beforehand, or even research the company's website and social networks to see if there are photos of employees in the office to get an idea of their everyday attire.
+If you're comfortable doing so, you can also ask someone connected to the company about the dress code beforehand.
+You could even research the company's website and social networks to see if there are photos of employees in the office to get an idea of their everyday attire.